Trump’s Georgia arraignment expected to be televised, Fulton County judge says

 Willis charged Trump last week alongside 18 co-defendants over their alleged efforts to overturn the 2020 election results.
 Trump has denied any wrongdoing.

 Courts have barred cameras for all of the proceedings in Trump’s other three criminal cases so far.
-Federal courts generally do not allow video or audio recordings of proceedings, as is true in Trump’s cases.
+Federal courts generally do not allow video or audio recordings of proceedings, as they have done in Trump’s cases.

+Trump jokes about flying to Russia after bond set in Georgia case

 When Trump was arraigned in New York state court on charges related to a hush money payment, the judge had denied a group of media outlets’ request to have video cameras in the room.